mlDaddy/eval_fid/readme.md

   * Pairwise distances are calculated between reference and enhanced image features

-  * For each reference image, the k-th nearest enhanced image is identified
+  * Starting with the initial k value, for each reference image, the k-th nearest enhanced image is identified

-  * Unique set of selected enhanced images is collected
+  * If the number of unique selected images is less than the enhanced dataset size:

+    * k is automatically increased

+    * The selection process is repeated with the new k value

+    * This continues until enough unique images are selected or maximum k is reached

   * Selected images are copied to a new directory for FID calculation

+  * Progress messages show the number of images selected at each k value

 ### FID Calculation Process